zt15242/go-cursor-help/README.md

 - Switch to low-latency nodes (Recommended regions: Japan, Singapore, US, Hong Kong)
 - Ensure network stability
 - Clear browser cache and retry

+#### Solution 4: Claude 3.7 Access Issue (High Load)

+If you see the "High Load" message for Claude 3.7 Sonnet, this indicates Cursor is limiting free trial accounts from using the 3.7 model during certain times of the day.
+Try:

+1. Switch to a new account created with Gmail, possibly connecting through a different IP address
+2. Try accessing during off-peak hours (typically 5-10 AM or 3-7 PM when restrictions are often lighter)
+3. Consider upgrading to Pro for guaranteed access
+4. Use Claude 3.5 Sonnet as a fallback option

+> Note: These access patterns may change as Cursor adjusts their resource allocation policies.

 ### 💻 System Support